-The most important information here is the resolution and color mode.
+The most important information in File Properties is the resolution and color mode.
 This image is a scan of an actual piece of torn parchment; it was scanned at 300 dpi (appropriate for print) in RGB color mode (most scans are RGB).

-8. Double-click the parchment.tif thumbnail to open it into Photoshop.
+8. Double-click the parchment.tif thumbnail to open that file in Photoshop.

-In this case, Bridge is an alternative to the File>Open method for opening files in Photoshop; we prefer the Bridge method because you can get more information here than you can get in the Open dialog box.
+In this case, Bridge is an alternative to the File>Open method for opening files in Photoshop.
+The Bridge method can be useful because it provides more information than Photoshop's Open dialog box.